 Music and Science book now out

-I’m thrilled to announce the release of my new teaching book in the fields of music science and music psychology!
-The title is Music and Science: A Guide to Empirical Music Research, this book is the culmination of over ten years of teaching these subjects at Durham University.
+I’m thrilled to announce the release of my new textbook in the fields of music and science and music psychology.
+My book, titled Music and Science: A Guide to Empirical Research, accumulates a decade of experience of teaching these subjects at Durham University.
 Over the past five years, both undergraduate and postgraduate students have accessed earlier drafts, and their invaluable feedback has shaped the book’s content and tone.

-The book also emphasizes Open Research practices, with extensive discussion on transparency, preregistration, replication, data sharing, open-access publishing, and preprints.
+One of the objectives of my book is to emphasize Open Research practices, with extensive discussions on transparency, preregistration, replication, data sharing, open-access publishing, and preprints.
 Concrete examples illustrate these principles, many drawn from recent studies conducted at the Music and Science Lab, where we’ve actively embraced these initiatives.
-While it wasn’t feasible to release the book as an open-access monograph, I hope the softcover version remains affordable, offering 298 pages of insights and guidance.
+While it wasn’t feasible to release the book as an open-access monograph, I hope the softcover version remains affordable, offering 298 pages of insights and guidance, sold by Routledge and Taylor & Francis (see their page for previews, contents, and reviews).

 Written on November 16, 2024